borared/TosTrip-Trip-Guidance-Website/README.md

 **TosTrip** is a **trip guidance** exclusively dedicated to **guide tourist for their trip around the world**.
 This project showcases the **elegance, performance** of trip advisor while offering a seamless user experience.

-This project is part of an **end-of-course assignment Term 1**, designed to demonstrate skills in **web development and UI/UX design**.
+This project is part of an **end-of-course final project Term 1**, designed to demonstrate skills in **web development and UI/UX design**.

 ## 🛠️ Technologies Used